PoundKey/Algorithms/Advanced Database/README.md

-# CPSC 416 Distributed Systems
+# CPSC 404 Advanced Database

 ### Buffer Manager
 - The software layer responsible for bringing pages from disk to main memory as needed.